School Logo

 Useful Links

-Children may find the following websites useful to further their knowledge on a certain topic or area of RE to simply learn something new.
+Children may find the following links useful to further their knowledge on a certain topic or to simply learn something new.

 If you would like to discuss withdrawing from part or all of the RE curriculum, then please contact office@wgpglt.co.uk to request this in writing.
 A member of the Senior Leadership Team and RE Leader will arrange a meeting to discuss this further and to see how the school can accommodate your request.